Although honey has only 0.42 mg of iron per 100g, a tbsp of honey a day, as part of a well-balanced diet, may help increase serum iron levels by 20%!

 Iron is an essential trace element.
 We have to get it from food.
 The human body can’t synthesize it.

 Iron is vital for good health, as it’s a key component of hemoglobin.
 Hemoglobin is a protein of red blood cells that transfers oxygen from the lungs to the tissues.

 Furthermore, iron supports muscle metabolism and healthy connective tissue.

 Unfortunately, iron deficiency is the most common nutritional deficiency worldwide.
 In fact, iron deficiency may cause side effects like gastrointestinal disturbances, impaired cognition, weakened immune function, fatigue, and low body temperature.
 Most noteworthy, iron deficiency during pregnancy increases the risk of premature delivery, and miscarriage.

 Honey has potent antibacterial, anti-inflammatory and antioxidant properties.
 It’s particularly high in phenolic and flavonoid compounds.
 So, it is believed to play a beneficial role in certain inflammatory diseases, such as cancer, cardiovascular diseases, diabetes, arthritis, as well as neurodegenerative diseases.[5,6,7,8]

-So, honey is considered a functional food with therapeutic and preventive properties.
+In fact, honey is considered a functional food with therapeutic and preventive properties.